Prophets And Poets

 Actually, Bob Dylan had not written the book to which I was refering – it had been written by Carlos Castaneda.
 I even had the book - which I had bought in the lobby - with me.
 On the cover was the image of a man whose features could not be discerned.
 A shadow stretched out from his feet.
 The total impression of the man and the shadow was of two shadowy figures standing there.
 After I said, "The name of the book is Under the Cross," Birdie asked me what the title meant.

 I had the impression that Castenada had become a Christian.
-Referring to Castanada's old beliefs before he became a Christian, I said something like, "He kind of, I suppose, rejected those old ways.
-But in this book he re-experiences these torrents of power which apparently came surging forth.
+Referring to Castanada's old beliefs before he became a Christian, I said something like, "He kind of, I suppose, rejected those old ways, but in this book he re-experiences these torrents of power which apparently came surging forth.
 And that was mainly what the book was about."

 I was thinking that the "torrents of power" derived from his former beliefs in sorcery, and not his new religious beliefs.

 I feel blessed to have been given the calling of creating stories from Collier's dreams.
-The more I read and assemble his dreams, the more I feel the hand of God working on Collier's mind and speaking to mankind through Collier's dreams.
+The more I read and assemble his dreams, the more I feel the hand of God working on Collier's mind and speaking to mankind through those dreams.

 Dream of: 23 July 1982 "Song Played Over And Over"